Can I copy my entire C Drive to an external hard drive?

 Step 1.
 Create your CBackup account and log in to the CBackup desktop app you downloaded.

 Step 2.
-Go to the Backup Tasks option, then click the New Task button and click Local files > Next.
+Go to the Backup option, then click the Backup PC to CBackup Cloud button.

-✎Note: If you want to back up your files to a third-party cloud, before this step, you can click My Storage > Add Cloud to add an account.
+✎Note: If you want to back up your files to a public cloud, before this step, you can click My Storage > Add Clouds to add an account.

 Step 3.
-In the next interface, you can customize the Task Name, then click Add Source to select the files or folders you want to back up, and then click OK.
+In the next interface, you can customize the Task Name, then select the files or folders you want to back up.

-✎Note: If you need to back up to a different cloud drive, choose Single Cloud; you can also back up to Combined Cloud and merge multi-cloud cloud storage to expand your backup space.
+✎Note: If you need to back up to a different cloud drive, choose a different option before this step; you can also back up to Combined Cloud and merge multi-cloud cloud storage to expand your backup space.

 Wrapping things up